-The Wisconsin Chapter of the International Association of Electrical Inspectors welcomes you to our new website.
-Here you will find everything you will need to know regarding our chapter.
+The Wisconsin Chapter of the International Association of Electrical Inspectors welcomes you to our website.

 Electrical Code Updates

 The Department announced implementation dates for the updated electrical code.

 - August 1, 2018: 2017 NEC adopted for commercial structures.

 - August 1, 2018: DSPS may begin accepting applications for registration as an electrical inspection agency.
 More information will be provided in July 2018.

 - March 1, 2019: Only registered inspection agencies may provide plan review, permit issuance, or inspections.

 - January 1, 2020: 2017 NEC adopted for one- and two-family dwellings.

 - January 1, 2020: Statewide requirements for permits and inspections go into effect.